ComputationalRobotics/TRAC/README.md

 ## Control Experiments

 We recommend running ``main.ipynb`` in Google Colab.
 This approach requires no setup, making it easy to get started with our control experiments.
-If you run locally, to install the necessary dependencies, simply run:
+If you run locally, to install the necessary dependencies, simply:

 ```setup
 pip install -r requirements.txt
 ```
-Then you can go through ``main.ipynb``.

 ![Control Experiment](figures/control.png)

 ## Vision-based RL Experiments